American Homes 4 Rent Q2 2025 Earnings Call Transcript

 Bryan Smith

-And any increases that we may have seen or will see from tariffs are being more than offset by improvements in the labor market due to kind of decreased activity, plus some efficiencies that our teams are gaining as they become more established in a particular marketplace or through value engineering and architecture.
-There's a lot of good things going into play.
-And you're putting all these things together, and we're we're we're controlling our vertical costs very well.
-In fact, our vertical costs for construction on the new development arm are flat year over year, and we're expecting that flat no change in that as we exit 2025 and begin 2026.
-So it's really coming in and working out as planned, and it gives us a lot of confidence going into next year.
+There's a lot of good things going into play, and you're putting all these things together, and we're controlling our vertical costs very well.
+In fact, our vertical costs for construction on the new development are flat year over year, and we're expecting that flat, no change in that as we exit 2025 and begin 2026.
+It's really coming in and working out as planned, and it gives us a lot of confidence going into next year.

 Haendel St. Juste